strmprivacy/docs/docs/01-overview/01-principles.md

 Events in STRM Privacy are strictly defined corresponding to a shape and content restrictions.
 Events that do not conform are rejected.
-For this, STRM Privacy uses [Schemas and Contracts](docs/02-concepts/02-data-contracts/index.md) to which all events must conform.
+For this, STRM Privacy uses [Data Contracts](docs/02-concepts/02-data-contracts/index.md) to which all events must conform.

 ### 2. Events shall be privacy safe